OutcoSF/the-java-language/src/com/company/concurrency/README.md

 6. Immutable Objects

     a.
-Why paradigm is better when dealing with immutability?
+Why this paradigm is better when dealing with immutability?
 And when?

 7. Executors

 8. Concurrent Collections

+### Some Questions to Ponder and Research

+1. What is Amdahl's law and how does it apply to concurrency?

 ### Reference Material